sofmeright/stagefreight-glc/README.md

 - ✅ Components - Basic features working as expected!
 Will implement more features in the future.
 - 🚫 Binary (deb/exe/etc.) release management ~ We actually have a project this is done in we forgot about so there is code to be recycled.
 But we will need time to implement.

-When will it be done?: I wish I knew.
-I wanted these three to have feature parity for what we have done in pipelines before I went to sleep but looks like a little more time.

 ---

 ## Overview